 Next we began the tiring ascent up the seemingly endless sets of stairs to the South Crater.
 It was tough in the morning sun, but the views behind us were pretty spectacular.

-Here was the turn-off point for the ascent of Mount Ngarauhoe A.K.A.
+At this point, we had reached the turn-off for the ascent of Mount Ngarauhoe A.K.A.
 Mount Doom.
 We decided against climbing it because a) I wasn’t sure whether I was physically fit enough, and b) James forgot his waterproof coat and rain was predicted for the afternoon.
 The track is unmarked, and, according to others we overheard later who had done it, it was basically a scramble over the rocks up the face of the mountain.
 We thought it better to be safe than sorry.

 We continued along the ridge in complete awe of the scenery around us… Was this real life?